23pras/JavaDSA_LeetCode/README.md

 # JavaDSA_LeetCode

-This Repo is the collection of all my DSA & Leetcode Solutions.
+This Repo is the collection of all my Java, DSA & Leetcode Solutions.